rivalee/rivalee_old.github.io/rca-notes.md

 6. *Often, a second story is happening in the background.*
 7. *The primary voice is the fly, who performs a monologue for the audience.*
 8. *After the fly's death, there is silence, though events may still be occurring.*

-Story physics is the idea that stories follow natural laws and have a natural, almost unavoidable structure to them.
-The term was popularised by Andrew Stanton of Pixar.

-An idea in story physics is to write characters with strongly opposite goals.
-This core conflict means it's easy to imagine other parts of the story.
-Simplified, the fly comics are about the conflict between what a fly wants (to be in human spaces, eat food belonging to humans) versus what a human wants (to live in a house without flies, to eat food uncontaminated by flies).

 Story structure is usually defined as between 3 and 5 acts, and the comics are 6 panels long.
 If each story ends with the death of the fly, each panel is approximately an act.
 Except I've messed with this a bit: one of the rules is an element of chance, in that the panel in which the fly dies is determined by a dice roll.
 If the fly dies in the second panel, the rest of the comic becomes about the aftermath of the death.